ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/get-indexes-operation.dotnet.markdown

-﻿# Operations : How to get indexes?
+﻿# Operations : How to Get Indexes

 **GetIndexesOperation** is used to retrieve multiple index definitions from a database.